-Note 18 - Segment Information
+Note 20 - Segment Information

 The Company is operating an acquisition and investment business.
 Majority owned subsidiaries of 51% or more are consolidated.
-The Company has determined that beginning in January 2014 there are two reportable segments, which are 1) the cannabis and medical marijuana segment which includes the receivable from Bhang of \$1,500,000, the convertible note receivable from Electrum Partners and the operation of MCB, a subsidiary in the Cannabis and medical marijuana sector, and 2) the Company's legacy investment in WCI which works with business park owners, governmental centers, and apartment complexes to reduce their trash related operating costs.
-The Company also has certain small cancer related legacy investments and an \$117,000 investment in note receivable from a non-affiliated party that is included in Corporate below.
+The Company has determined that beginning in January 2014 there are two reportable segments, which are 1) the cannabis and medical marijuana segment which includes the receivable from Bhang of \$1,500,000, the convertible note receivable and accrued interest from Electrum, and the operation of subsidiaries in the Cannabis and medical marijuana sector, and 2) the Company's legacy investment in WCI which works with business park owners, governmental centers, and apartment complexes to reduce their trash related operating costs.
+The Company also has certain small cancer related legacy investments and an investment in note receivable from a non-affiliated party that is included in the Corporate and Eliminations section below.